Financial Aid & Scholarships

 • Being waitlisted for classes.
 These classes do not count toward your enrollment level until you are actually enrolled in them.

 • Having unsatisfied requirements with your financial aid file.
-Check your status through Beaver Hub/Financial Aid/My Eligibility.
+Check your status through your financial aid self-service portal.

 You are responsible for managing your Financial Aid experience, so be sure to check Beaver Hub frequently and review any emails you receive from us as they may include requests for additional information or action.